Catholic Monarchs of Spain: Marriage

 At the time of their marriage on October 19, 1469, Isabella was eighteen years old and the heiress presumptive to the Crown of Castile, while Ferdinand was seventeen and heir apparent to the Crown of Aragon.
 They met for the first time in Valladolid in 1469 and married within a week.
 From the start, they had a close relationship and worked well together.
 Both knew that the crown of Castile was "the prize, and that they were both jointly gambling for it."
 However, it was a step toward the unification of the lands on the Iberian Peninsula, which would eventually become Spain.

 Because they were second cousins, they needed a papal dispensation to marry.
 Pope Paul II, an Italian pope opposed to Aragon's influence on the Mediterranean and to the rise of monarchies strong enough to challenge the Pope, refused to grant one, so they falsified a papal bull of their own.
 Although the bull is known to be false, it is uncertain who the actual author of the falsification was.
 Sources tend to cite Alfonso Carrillo de Acuña, Archbishop of Toledo, as the person who provided the dispensation, while other scholars point at Antonio Veneris.

 Isabella's claims to Castile were not secure because her marriage to Ferdinand enraged her half-brother, Henry IV of Castile, who had withdrawn his support for her to be his heiress presumptive, a status that had been codified in the Treaty of the Bulls of Guisando.
-Henry instead recognised Joanna la Beltraneja, born during his marriage to Joanna, Princess of Portugal, but whose paternity was in doubt because Henry was rumoured to be impotent.
+Henry instead recognised Joanna la Beltraneja, born during his marriage to Joan of Portugal, but whose paternity was in doubt because Henry was rumoured to be impotent.
 When Henry died in 1474, Isabella asserted her claim to the throne, which was contested by thirteen-year-old Joanna.
 Joanna sought the aid of her husband (who was also her uncle), Afonso V of Portugal, to claim the throne.
 This dispute between rival claimants led to the War of the Castilian Succession from 1475–79.
 Isabella called on the aid of Aragon, with her husband, the heir apparent, and his father, Juan II of Aragon providing it.
 Although Aragon provided support for Isabella's cause and acknowledged her as the sole heir to the crown of Castille, her supporters had extracted concessions.
 Juan II died in 1479, and Ferdinand succeeded to the throne in January of that year.

 In September 1479, Portugal and the Catholic Monarchs of Aragon and Castile resolved major issues between them through the Treaty of Alcáçovas, including the issue of Isabella's rights to the crown of Castile.
 Through close cooperation, the royal couple were successful in securing political power in the Iberian Peninsula.
 Ferdinand's father had advised the couple that "neither was powerful without the other."
 Though their marriage united the two kingdoms, leading to the beginnings of modern Spain, they ruled independently, and their kingdoms retained part of their own regional laws and governments for the next two centuries.